experiandataquality/aperture-data-studio-sdk/SDKTestFramework/README.md

 - `build()` - returns a TestParserSetting.java object

 #### Parser Test Data Source
-The `createTestParserSource()` method of SDKTestFramework.java class takes a TestParserSourceBuilder (which returns a list of TestParserSource.java objects) as an argument.
+The `createTestParserSource()` method of SDKTestFramework.java class takes a TestParserSourceBuilder (which returns a TestParserSource.java objects) as an argument.

 The TestParserSourceBuilder allows you to configure the data sources for the test using the following methods:
 - `loadFile()` - optional
 - `loadStream()` - optional
-- `build()` - returns a list of TestParserSource.java objects
+- `build()` - returns a TestParserSource.java object

 ### Demo: Json Parser Test